When is The Great British Bake Off on TV in 2020?

 Bake Off will be back from September 22nd!

-And the 11th series, which will air on September 22nd, is set to look and feel a little different to previous years, with the show’s cast and crew having to make a “mammoth sacrifice” to make it happen in light of COVID-19.
+According to the show’s producer, filming was almost put on hold after someone on set began to show potential symptoms of the virus and had to be tested.

-New co-presenter Matt Lucas – who takes over from Sandi Toksvig – recently described filming this year’s series “like living on a holiday camp.”
+Thankfully, everything was sorted, and it’ll be only be a matter of days now before fans get to see all drama unfold.

 So, what exactly will the new series be like?
-Is there any word on who this year’s bakers will be?
+Who are the new bakers?
 And will social distancing restrictions mean no more Hollywood handshakes?

 Here’s everything you need to know about the new series as it makes its much anticipated return!